SAT solver: Overview

+An assignment consists of choosing, for each variable, an assignment TRUE or FALSE.
+For any assignment v, the Boolean formula can be evaluated, and evaluates to true or false.

+The formula is satisfiable if there exists an assignment (called a satisfying assignment) for which the formula evaluates to true.

+The Boolean satisfiability problem is the decision problem which asks, on input a Boolean formula, to determine whether the formula is satisfiable or not.
+This problem is NP-complete.

+Core algorithms

+SAT solvers are usually developed using one of two core approaches: the Davis–Putnam–Logemann–Loveland algorithm (DPLL) and conflict-driven clause learning (CDCL).

-DPLL solvers
+DPLL

 A DPLL SAT solver employs a systematic backtracking search procedure to explore the (exponentially sized) space of variable assignments looking for satisfying assignments.
-The basic search procedure was proposed in two seminal papers in the early 1960s (see references below) and is now commonly referred to as the Davis–Putnam–Logemann–Loveland algorithm ("DPLL" or "DLL").
+The basic search procedure was proposed in two seminal papers in the early 1960s (see references below) and is now commonly referred to as the DPLL algorithm.
 Many modern approaches to practical SAT solving are derived from the DPLL algorithm and share the same structure.
 Often they only improve the efficiency of certain classes of SAT problems such as instances that appear in industrial applications or randomly generated instances.
 Theoretically, exponential lower bounds have been proved for the DPLL family of algorithms.